Using a mainstream detergent is not detrimental to the wastewater system and end environment.

 The Australian Standard for biodegradability (AS1792—Methods to Determine the Biodegradability of Surfactants) requires 80% of the detergent mixture to be degraded within 21 days if the product carries the label ‘biodegradable’.
-This standard is voluntary, and as with the removal of phosphates has been taken up by companies in response to consumer demand, applying to both ‘eco’ and ‘non-eco’ detergents.
-Detergent companies provide this information on their packaging and websites, most are happy to provided information on request.
+This standard is voluntary,9 and as with the removal of phosphates has been taken up by companies in response to consumer demand, applying to both ‘eco’ and ‘non-eco’ detergents.
+Detergent companies provide this information on their packaging and websites, most are happy to provide information on request.

 The Impact Of Other Laundry Products, e.g. Bleach and Canesten

-Insoluble salts or low water soluble surfactants are processed into a ‘sludge’, which is then decomposed.
+Insoluble salts or low water-soluble surfactants are processed into a ‘sludge’, which is then decomposed.
 Once decomposed the sludge is dried, treated and disposed of to landfill.
 The high content of organic material and nutrients means it can also be used for agricultural purposes as a fertiliser.
 The very small amount of remaining compounds that have not completely degraded during the treatment process are further degraded in soils.

-The biodegradation rate of Benzalkonium chloride, the active ingredient in Canesten, is very slow.
-It remains in the sludge at the treatment plant.
+The biodegradation rate of Benzalkonium chloride, the active ingredient in Canesten, is very slow.11 It remains in the sludge at the treatment plant.
 Although Benzalkonium chloride does biodegrade eventually, when comparing the two sanitisation methods of either bleach or Canesten, overall bleach is a better choice for the environment.

-Asano, T (1998).
-Wastewater reclamation and reuse.
+- Asano, T (1998), Wastewater reclamation and reuse.
 Water Quality Management Series Volume 10, CRC Press, Boca Raton, FL, USA.

-The Disposal of Soaps and Detergents EPA 547/04—April 2004
+- The Disposal of Soaps and Detergents EPA 547/04—April 2004.